-If you're a pet owner, you've heard the famous saying, "A dog's mouth is cleaner than a person's mouth."
+If you’re a pet owner, you may have heard someone say, “A dog’s mouth is cleaner than a person’s mouth.”
 You might have even uttered it yourself!

 While it might feel comforting to say this familiar adage, is it really true?

 Are dogs mouths clean and if not, what’s inside of them?
 Before you give your pet pooch a smack on the lips, read on.
 Today, we’re exploring what really lies behind Fido’s mischievous grin.

 Are Dogs Mouths Clean?
 The Short Answer

 No!
 Your dog’s mouth is not sparkling clean, and it’s certainly no fresher than yours.
 In fact, researchers have discovered that there are hundreds of bacterial species unique to dogs taking up residence in his saliva.
 Moreover, that same saliva can also be home to various kinds of parasites.

 Specifically, there are at least 600 different species of bacteria in your pup’s mouth.
 While that number might sound shocking, consider that humans have even more, clocking in at about 615 different species and counting.

 If some of those germs are accidentally transmitted to you, they can cause a range of medical conditions.
 To stay on the safe side, it’s best to stick to snuggles, not kisses!